Rugile1276/udemy-algorithms-data-structures/README.md

     It has head( the beginning which doesn't have previous) and tail(the end which doesn't have next) It's fast when adding/removing from the beginning AND the end(not like the SLL), but it eats more memory to store both pointers - prev and next than SLL.
     Good example of DLL is web browser history.

+  3. Stack
+  Last In First Out - LIFO.
+  We can use array for it and you push and pop, or unshift and shift.
+Push and pop is better, because we don't need to reindex.
+But there is no need to track all indexes, because we only need last one inserted.